 - The seller can expect fewer delays with your offer, making your offer more attractive.

-- Sellers are likely to prefer your offer over a buyer who is not prequalified, giving you negotiating power.
+- Sellers are likely to prefer your offer over a buyer who is not qualified, giving you negotiating power.

-- A real estate agent will move quicker knowing you’re prequalified and ready to buy.
+- A real estate agent will move quicker knowing you’re qualified and ready to buy.